Working with people is hard when you feel like people in your organization are incompetent, sloppy, holding you back, or even working against you.

 When you wake up in the morning, tell yourself:

-The software and processes I will deal with today will be buggy, broken, undocumented and written in contexts whose traces have been lost forever.
+The software designed by my coworkers will be buggy, broken, undocumented and written in contexts whose traces have been lost forever.
 I will be managed by unreasonable bosses who lost touch with reality, and I will deal with abysmal implementations containing blatant security holes.
-While trying to catch aggressive deadlines, I will continuously be running into unexplainable issues, halting my progress.
+While trying to catch aggressive deadlines set by my managers, I will continuously be running into unexplainable issues, halting my progress.
 Customers will be reporting problems that fall into the category of edge cases I would have never imagined.